 6. Heywood Gardens - Ballinakill, Co.
 Laois

 In 1773, Heywood Gardens were landscaped inspired by a Grand Tour of Europe.
 Hills were moved, lakes were dug, trees were planted and follies were placed.
 The results were considered to be the most exquisite romantic landscape of their time.
-Although the heritage house is gone, the gardens are among the best surviving example of Lutyens’ work in Ireland.
+Although the heritage house is gone, the gardens are among the best surviving example of Edward Lutyens’ work in Ireland.
 The formal gardens contrast with breathtaking views of the landscape.
 Some TripAdvisor reviews include: “A hidden piece of Irish history” and “Been here with my two year old.
 Loads of space to run around, a maze to get lost in, flowers to be amazed by and if you wanted, a long nature walk to do by the lake”.
-What could be done to promote Heywood Gardens to more young families?

 5. Mountmellick Museum - Mountmellick, Co.
 Laois